physiopy/peakdet/README.rst

 ---------------

-While this package was initially created in 2016, some of the behind-the-scenes functions in the project were translated from the `PhysIO <https://github.com/ translationalneuromodeling/tapas/tree/master/PhysIO>`_ MATLAB toolbox.
-As such, if you use this code it would be good to (1) provide a link back to the ``peakdet`` repostiory with the version of the code used, and (2) cite `their paper <http://www.sciencedirect.com/science/article/pii/S016502701630259X>`_:
+While this package was initially created in 2016, some of the behind-the-scenes functions in the project were adopted from the `PhysIO <https://github.com/ translationalneuromodeling/tapas/tree/master/PhysIO>`_ MATLAB toolbox.
+As such, if you use this code it would be good to (1) provide a link back to the ``peakdet`` repository with the version of the code used, and (2) cite `their paper <http://www.sciencedirect.com/science/article/pii/S016502701630259X>`_:

 ..
 [1] Kasper, L., Bollmann, S., Diaconescu, A. O., Hutton, C., Heinzle, J.,